veillette/physics-book/contents/ch1AccuracyPrecisionAndSignificantFigures.md

 width has an uncertainty because the length and width have uncertainties.
 How big is the uncertainty in something you calculate by multiplication or division?
-If the measurements going into the calculation have small uncertainties (a few percent or less), then the **method of adding percents**{: class="term"
-#import-auto-id1516086} can be used for multiplication or division.
-This method
-says that **the percent uncertainty in a quantity calculated by multiplication or division is the sum of the percent uncertainties in the items used to make the calculation**.
+If the measurements going into the calculation have small uncertainties (a few percent or less), then the **method of adding percents** can be used for multiplication or division.
+This method says that **the percent uncertainty in a quantity calculated by multiplication or division is the sum of the percent uncertainties in the items used to make the calculation**.
 For example, if a floor has a length of $$ 4.00\m $$ and a width of $$ 3.00\m $$, with